-The office plays many roles, including serving as the hotline for the Office on Aging, Food Stamps and LIEAP.
-The Citizens Advocate Office is the best place a person can call with any complaint against state government.
-The Citizens Advocate and the Assistant Citizens Advocate try to leave no stone unturned to help anyone who contacts the office.
-The Citizens Advocate Office does not offer legal counsel or advice.
+The Citizens' Advocate Office is the best place for a person to get in touch with the state office they need or to call with any complaint or issue involving state government.
+The Citizens Advocate and the Assistant Citizens' Advocates try to leave no stone unturned to help anyone who contacts the office.
+The Citizens' Advocate cannot assist with local government matters including city, county, tribal or school boards.
+The Citizens' Advocate is not a lawyer and cannot offer legal counsel or advice.

-Besides helping people via the telephone, the Citizens Advocate Office is open 8-5 Monday Friday to people who walk into their office in the Montana State Capitol Room 232.
+Besides helping people via the telephone, the Citizens' Advocate Office is open 8-5 Monday Friday in the Governor's Office.

 Beginning in 2005, the office has had a web site (http://citizensadvocate.mt.gov) which assists people with their most frequently asked questions and gives them an opportunity to e-mail the Citizens Advocate (email@example.com) with their problem or concern.
 This has truly made the Citizens' Advocate Office open 24 hours a day for all Montanans.